JudeWillmer/Microsoft-Intune-Administration-Lab/05 - Device Lifecycle and Troubleshooting/README.md

 → Generate again
 → CLIENT01
 → Assignment status: Success
-→ Pending: 0
-→ Not applicable: 0
 → Success: 1
 → Error: 0
 → Conflict: 0
+→ Pending: 0
 → Total: 1

 ---

 ## Outcome

-The configuration policy deployment issue was successfully diagnosed as an **assignment scope problem caused by CLIENT01 being absent from the Windows Devices security group**, rather than a failure within the configuration profile itself.
-The Intune assignment report initially showed **Total: 0**, confirming that no devices were within the policy's targeting scope.
-After CLIENT01 was restored to the **Windows Devices** group and the updated membership propagated to Intune, the configuration profile was successfully reassigned, with the final **Device assignment status** report showing **CLIENT01 – Success**, **Success: 1**, **Error: 0**, **Conflict: 0**, **Pending: 0**, and **Total: 1**.
-This demonstrates a structured enterprise troubleshooting workflow involving assignment validation, group membership investigation, root cause identification, remediation, and post-remediation verification.
+The configuration policy deployment issue was successfully traced to **CLIENT01 being absent from the Windows Devices security group**, placing the device outside the profile's assignment scope.
+After CLIENT01 was restored to the group and the updated membership propagated to Intune, the regenerated assignment report showed **CLIENT01 – Success** with **Success: 1, Error: 0, Conflict: 0, Pending: 0, and Total: 1**, confirming successful remediation and reassignment of the configuration profile.

 ---